Master of Business Administration, Cybersecurity

 MKTG 6560 Category Management and Shopper Insights 3 Credits

-Prerequisite: MKTG 5400.
+Prerequisite(s): MKTG 5400.

 In this course, students will learn how retailers and manufacturers engage in a collaborative process to manage a product category at retail for the purpose of optimizing shopper satisfaction to increase revenues and profits.
 The course imparts students with hands on training on how to analyze retail POS (Point of Sales) data (syndicated scanner data).
 An emphasis will be given to data interpretation and implication on strategic and tactical decision making related to product assortment, shelf set, promotion, and pricing decisions for the purpose of generating store traffic, improving shopper loyalty, and ultimately increasing revenues and profitability.
 Students will learn how to leverage insights through a combination of case studies, workshops and by creating compelling, fact-based presentations.
-Previously MK 0565.

-Prerequisite: MKTG 5400.
+Prerequisite(s): MKTG 5400.

 MKTG 6575 Social Media Analytics and Strategy 3 Credits

-Prerequisites: MKTG 5400 and DATA 5400.
+Prerequisite(s): MKTG 5400 and DATA 5400.

-MKTG 6580 Multivariate Analysis for Consumer Insights 3 Credits
+MKTG 6580 Advanced Marketing Analytics 3 Credits

-Prerequisite: MKTG 5400, MKTG 6520.
+Prerequisite(s): MKTG 5400, MKTG 6520.

 With unprecedented growth in data availability, companies are increasingly focusing on data driven decision making in marketing.
 As most of this data is multivariate, an understanding of statistical techniques used to analyze it gains paramount importance.
 The objective of this course is to develop skills with a range of procedures for multivariate data analysis involving dimension reduction, pattern recognition, classification, and prediction.
 Students will engage in experiential exercises that require utilizing statistical software to organize and analyze data, interpreting the results, and presenting actionable conclusions for decision making.
-Previously MK 0580.

 MKTG 6583 Pricing Strategies and Analytics 3 Credits